christoff-wrobel/christoff-wrobel/README.md

 Besides this, I work on my actuarial education (Aktuar DAV).

 My academical background lies in algebraic geometry.
-After my studies in mathematics and computer science, I started doing my PhD, specializing on combinatorial methods for algebraic varieties with torus action.
+After my studies in mathematics and computer science, I started doing my Ph.D., specializing on combinatorial methods for algebraic varieties with torus action.
 In May 2020, I defended my thesis under the supervision of Prof. Dr. Jürgen Hausen.

 <!---